gudrunhe/secdec/doc/source/overview.rst

     \sum_i C_i {\prod_j { x_{j}^{\alpha_{ij}} }}

-A multivariate polynomial is completely determined by its `coefficients` :math:`C_i`, the exponents :math:`\alpha_{ij}`.
+A multivariate polynomial is completely determined by its `coefficients` :math:`C_i` and the exponents :math:`\alpha_{ij}`.
 The :class:`Polynomial <pySecDec.algebra.Polynomial>` class stores these in two arrays: